dorisoy/Rise-Notes/README.md

 ## Licensing

+This is free software with no warranty of any kind.
+Sorry :(

 We use the GPL License with a few changed clauses to protect our apps' integrity.
 The GPL License is available here: https://www.gnu.org/licenses/gpl-3.0.en.html

 **Changed clauses:**